 South Africa’s telecom sector boasts one of the most advanced infrastructures on the continent.
-There has been considerable investment from Telkom, Liquid Intelligence Technologies, Broadband InfraCo, and municipal providers as well as from mobile network operators, such as MTN and Vodacom, all aimed at improving network capabilities.
-In mid-2021, Vodacom Group announced plans to set up its own InfraCo, merging its own fibre assets with those belonging to two recent acquisitions.
+There has been considerable investment from Telkom, Liquid Intelligence Technologies, Broadband InfraCo, and municipal providers as well as from the mobile network operators MTN and Vodacom, all aimed at improving network capabilities.
+Vodacom in late 2023 made a bid to merge with MAZIV, in which it has a 30% stake, to improve its presence in the fibre broadband sector.
+This has so far been blocked by the Competition Commission.

 The focus in recent years has been on backhaul capacity and on fibre and LTE networks to extend and improve internet service connectivity.
-With the ongoing migration to fibre, the incumbent telco Telkom expects to close down its copper network in 2024.
+With the ongoing migration to fibre, the incumbent telco Telkom expects to close down its copper network by the end of 2024.
+Several satellite solutions also appeared in 2023, aimed at providing additional backhaul and improving connectivity in rural areas.
+Starlink, which provides services in neighbouring Mozambique and Eswatini, has yet to receive a licence to operate in South Africa, though thousands of households access Starlink regardless.

 The mobile sector has developed strongly in recent years, partly due to the poor availability and level of service of fixed-line networks, which meant that many people had no alternative to mobile networks for voice and data services.

-The multi-spectrum auction was delayed several times due to legal wrangling, and was finally held in March 2022.
+A multi-spectrum auction delayed several times due to legal wrangling was finally held in March 2022.
 The delay caused difficulties for network operators, which were forced to refarm spectrum for 3G and LTE use, and provide 5G services on temporary licences.
-Six qualified bidders acquired spectrum, netting the regulator ZAR14.4 billion in revenues.
+Six qualified bidders acquired spectrum.
+This raised ZAR14.4 billion, though by the end of 2023 a large proportion of the licence fees remained unpaid.

-The market is shrugging off the impact of the pandemic, which had a significant impact on production and supply chains globally, and saw a slowdown in some network expansions, particularly around 5G.
+The market has shrugged off the economic impact of the pandemic, which caused significant difficulties for production and supply chains and saw a slowdown in some network expansions, particularly around 5G.
+However, since 2022 the national power gird has come under considerable strain.
+Load-shedding has become the norm, leading to telcos having to invest in other power sources (mainly diesel and solar), thus impacting on revenue.

 The report also covers the responses of the telecom operators as well as government agencies and regulators as they react to the crisis to ensure that citizens can continue to make optimum use of telecom services.
 This can be reflected in subsidy schemes and the promotion of tele-health and tele-education, among other solutions.